BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 Steven kept going, spinning more ridiculous stories, keeping the officer distracted.

-Meanwhile, Dmitry crept around the sie of the station.
-The side door was unlocked.
+Meanwhile, Dmitry crept around the side of the station.
+The door was unlocked.

 Dmitry had prepared for a locked door...